GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 The former ILM life cycle process known as the Joiner, Mover, Leaver, that was driven from the Master User Record (MUR) was updated in this draft to be driven from a ZTA foundation as Creator, Provision, Deactivation, applied with Identity Governance Administration and leverage the Master User Record for all digital identities information.

-The updates to the ILMplaybook defines ILM as stages of an identity from creation to retirement from a ZTA perspective and how the ILM is driven by ZTA principles described as the Identity Governance Administration, of Creator, Provisioning, Deactivation process
+The updates to the ILMplaybook defines ILM as stages of an identity from creation to retirement from a ZTA perspective and how the ILM is driven by ZTA principles described as the Identity Governance Administration, of Creator, Provisioning, Deactivation process.

 Importantly the updates in this document also include the alternatives to PIV with NIST approved non-PIV phishing resistant credentials such as Fast Identity Online (FIDO) and capturing additional information in the MUR.